Magic Lands Alliance

 Step 5: Release & Distribution

-The completed film projects are released to festivals, theatres, and streaming platforms, and then licensed to schools and institutions with educational content.
+Completed productions are released to festivals, theatres, and streaming platforms, then licensed with accompanying educational resources to schools and institutions.

 PERIOD Drama PROJECTs